Posted on 2 January 2013

-The new ISC initiative is in addition to a number of long-standing links with the USA and Canada which already provide an opportunity to spend a year at a partner institution.
+The initiatives are in addition to a number of long-standing links with the USA and Canada which already provide an opportunity to spend a year at a partner institution.